DaneelTrevize/TABSAT/Features.md

 * Changing the map Theme.
 This not only changes the visuals and background sound, but also inherits the rules modifiers of the standard themes, such as Frozen Highlands slowing zombies & increasing power consumption, or Desert Wasteland increasing zombie speed and range of noise.
 See [the spreadsheets generated in the Modded Mayors repo](https://github.com/DaneelTrevize/Modded-Mayors/tree/master/Source) for the specific data from the MapThemes table.

-* Scaling the zombie population by a decimal factor, per zombie.
-E.g. 0.5 is a 50% chance to keep/remove each zombie.
-2.1 would duplicate each zombie plus a 10% chance to triplicate them.
+* Scaling the zombie population by a decimal factor, on a per-type basis.
+E.g. Harpy x0.5 is a 50% chance to keep/remove each Harpy.
+Spitter x2.1 would duplicate each Spitter plus a 10% chance to triplicate them.

 ## Make the game harder